 Speaking Australian

-Try these few things to start sounding like an Australian.
+Try these few things to understand and sound like an Australian.

 Change letters at the end of words